R v G: Application

-In Booth v Crown Prosecution Service (2006) All ER (D) 225 (Jan), the Divisional Court upheld the defendant pedestrian's conviction of an offence of Criminal Damage that, by rashly dashing into the road, he recklessly damaged the vehicle that hit him.
+In Booth v Crown Prosecution Service (2006) All ER (D) 225 (Jan), the Divisional Court upheld the defendant pedestrian's conviction of an offence of criminal damage that, by rashly dashing into the road, he recklessly damaged the vehicle that hit him.

 British criminal law senior academics have written, in publications reviewed by an independent editorial team, this result must be correct if a pedestrian does actually consider the possibility of damage to any vehicle that might become involved in an accident, but it seems more likely that, if the defendant was aware of the risk of going into a road without looking, the overwhelming result learnt through experience or a repeated teaching would be the risk of self-injury.
 On analysing the rule in R v G the second limb would not seem to apply without imputing to people walking into the road a new teaching, which may require extrinsic evidence – such as an active campaign against jaywalking in a district or region.

-Later legal change tabled as to eleven-year olds

-The Age of Criminal Responsibility Bill is before Parliament to raise (if they pass it, so becoming an Act) the age of criminal responsibility to 12.
-To secure justice for severe crime victims it makes an order that may involve a care home or social workers under the Children Act 2004 or other, proportionate, child welfare intervention and/or civil liability (damages payable by parents), and an education system response, the main redress to crime to those under that age who commit violent, life-threatening or costly wrongs – almost all of which are crimes likely facing prosecution if carried out by anyone older.